Wotcnt/Polyrifringence-Engine/README.md

 Incremental optimization is not only a strategic path to scaling performance but also an essential learning process that unveils hidden insights within the system. _By making small, controlled adjustments to key areas like precision, GPU memory management, and feedback loops, each incremental step allows for fine-tuning of system parameters while observing the effects of each change._

-*As you gradually push the limits, you'll often uncover latent patterns and emergent behaviors within the system that might otherwise remain unnoticed.*
+*As you gradually push the limits, you'll often uncover latent patterns and emergent behaviours within the system that might otherwise remain unnoticed.*

 _**`These could include:`**_